steve1316/gfl-reactjs-wiki/README.md

 - **`src/`** - the site: React 19, TypeScript and MUI, built with Vite.
 Game data ships as generated JSON, and each page loads only what it needs.
 - **`tools/data/`** - imports doll, equipment, HOC, fairy and enemy data from the game's tables and checks the result.
-- **`tools/assets/`** - Python tools (UnityPy, Python 3.12) that extract art, Spine rigs and Live2D models from the game's asset bundles and publish them to the asset repo.
+- **`tools/assets/`** - Python tools (UnityPy, Python 3.12) that extract art, Spine rigs and Live2D models from the game's asset bundles and publish them to the asset repo. `story_audio.py` also builds the story's music and sound effects, which needs [vgmstream](https://github.com/vgmstream/vgmstream/releases) unpacked to `tools/assets/.tools/vgmstream/` and `ffmpeg` on the path.
+The binary is not committed, so fetch it before rebuilding audio.
 - **`.github/workflows/`** - `deploy.yml` publishes the site on every push to `master`. `refresh.yml` runs daily, imports anything new, and deploys only if something changed.

 ## Data sources